Surfaces containing two circles through each point: Introduction

-Here an \emph{analytic surface} in $\mathbb{R}^3$ is the image of an injective real analytic map of a planar domain into $\mathbb{R}^3$ with nondegenerate differential at each point.
-A circular arc \emph{analytically depending} on a point is a real analytic map of an analytic surface into the real analytic variety of all circular arcs in $\mathbb{R}^3$.
+Here $p,q$ denote both points in $\mathbb{R}^3$ and their radius-vectors, $p\times q$ denotes the cross product, and $S^2=\{\,p\in\mathbb{R}^3:|p|=1\,\}$.
+An \emph{analytic surface} in $\mathbb{R}^3$ is the image of an injective real analytic map of a planar domain into $\mathbb{R}^3$ with nondegenerate differential at each point.
+(Thus informally the theorem is ``local'' in a sense.)
+A circular arc \emph{analytically depending} on a point is a real analytic map of an analytic surface to the real analytic variety of all circular arcs in $\mathbb{R}^3$.
+(We have two such maps in the theorem.)
+The analyticity is not really a restriction; see the paragraph before Problem~\ref{pr-curved-chessboard} below.